scalabli/quo/docs/advanced.rst

 automatically shortening them.

-Quo does not support this out of the box, but it's very easy to customize the :class:`Group` or any other :class:`MultiCommand` to provide this functionality.
+Quo does not support this out of the box, but it's very easy to customize the :class:`Tether` or any other :class:`MultiCommand` to provide this functionality.

 As explained in :ref:`custom-multi-commands`, a multi command can provide